 ... hairy coat of an animal.

-At Fur most of us understand the term "animal welfare" to mean an item of clothing rather than an animal's body part.
-The term creates a safe distance from the thought of its former animal owner and removes the psychological, moral hurdle of buying such products.
+At Fur most of us understand a piece of clothing, rather than the body part of an animal.
+The term creates a safe distance from the thought its former, animal owner and takes the psychological, moral hurdle to buy corresponding products.

-Tip: How you Recognize real fur and how to avoid it, you can find out in a separate article.
+Tip: How you Recognize real fur and how to bypass it in a targeted manner, you will learn in a separate article.

 ... instead of targeted killing of animals intended by humans.

-Hunters in particular like to talk about "adapted populations" or "taking from nature" when hunting and killing certain animal species.
+Especially among hunters, people like to talk about "adapted populations" or "taking from nature" when they specifically hunt and kill certain species.

 24. free range